muxinc/mux-player-swift/README.md

 A collection of helpful utilities for using AVKit and AVFoundation to stream video from Mux.

-This SDK is pre-release software and may contain issues or missing functionality.
-We recommend against submitting apps based on it to the App Store.

 We'd love to hear your feedback, shoot us a note at avplayer@mux.com with any feature requests, API feedback, or to tell us about what you'd like to build.

 ## Installation